If you are looking for a law school with a history of diversity and a dynamic

-The Legal Education Opportunities (LEO) Program, a student-run program, is designed to bring the UW Law School's students of color together as a single community.
+The Legal Education Opportunities (LEO) Program is designed to bring the UW Law School's students of color together as a single community.
 LEO provides a strong academic and social support network, helps students of color get the legal skills they need, promotes diversity, and recruits students from groups that have been historically disadvantaged.
-LEO provides study groups for first-year students, serves as a communication mechanism, influences policy decisions important to students of color, and sponsors an orientation for first-year students.
+LEO serves as a communication mechanism, influences policy decisions important to students of color, and sponsors an orientation for first-year students.
 Each spring, LEO organizes an impressive banquet bringing together LEO alumni and celebrating the successes of our students of color.

 Unique mentoring and support programs help our students.

-In addition to the many support systems and programs available through the LEO Program, several additional unique programs serve our students of color.
+In addition to the many support systems and programs available through the LEO Program, there are additional unique programs that serve our students of color.

 The Friends of LEO is a support organization of LEO alumni and friends that raises money, connects students of color with LEO alumni around the country, and provides a mentoring program for students of color and those similarly situated who do not have lawyers in their immediate families.
 The mentors, who are highly accomplished lawyers and judges, make a three-year commitment to their students and meet with them regularly in both professional and social settings.